-You can currently transfer Marriott points to more than 40 airline loyalty programs, mostly at a 3:1 ratio (basically the same value as the SPG program, since Starpoints were worth three times as much as Marriott points).
-Plus, you get the same 25-percent point bonus (15,000 bonus points) for each block of 60,000 points that you transfer.
+You can also transfer Marriott points to more than 40 airline loyalty programs, mostly at a 3:1 ratio.
+Plus, you get a bonus (5,000 bonus points) for each 60,000 points that you transfer.

 A great introduction to Marriott Rewards